 Hyaluronic acid on the lips

 «For the lips, the best are hyaluronic materials.
-The other types of fillers can cause lumps on the lips, “says facial plastic surgeon Andrew Jacono of Great Neck, NY.
+The other fillers can cause lumps on the lips, “says facial plastic surgeon Andrew Jacono of Great Neck, NY.

 Used off-label for years to plump lips, hyaluronic acid filler received FDA approval in October for that exact purpose and is now used by doctors for the natural appearance it gives to the lips.

-But even though it is possible for lips to look completely natural with a filler, there still has to be a delicate touch when it comes to lip augmentation.
+But even though lips can look completely natural with a filler, there still has to be a delicate touch for lip augmentation.

-“It is extremely important for patients to find a qualified, board-certified dermatologist with considerable experience in the procedure.
-There is a great deal of art involved in lip augmentation, as the results should look good but not exaggerated, “says Newton, MA dermatologist Madeline C. Krauss, MD.
+“It is essential for patients to find a qualified, board-certified dermatologist with considerable experience in the procedure.
+There is much art involved in lip augmentation, as the results should look good but not exaggerated, “says Newton, MA dermatologist Madeline C. Krauss, MD.

-Hyaluronic acid is generally very safe to use, with few reported side effects.
+Hyaluronic acid is generally safe to use, with few reported side effects.

-Since the body produces it naturally, allergic reactions are very rare.
+Since the body produces it naturally, allergic reactions are infrequent.

-A study of 60 people with osteoarthritis who took 200 mg daily for a year reported no negative side effects.
+A study of 60 people with osteoarthritis who took 200 mg daily for a year reported no adverse side effects.

-However, its effects during pregnancy or lactation have not been thoroughly studied, so these groups should be cautious and avoid supplementing with it.
+However, its effects during pregnancy or lactation have not been thoroughly studied, so these groups should be cautious and avoid supplementing.

 Hyaluronic acid injections into the skin or joints have an increased risk of side effects.
-However, negative reactions are primarily associated with the injection procedure, rather than the hyaluronic acid itself.
+However, adverse reactions are primarily associated with the injection procedure rather than the hyaluronic acid.

-There are some varieties of hyaluronic acid that are a bit controversial, and the increased levels are actually linked to inflammatory skin conditions like psoriasis.
+Some varieties of hyaluronic acid are a bit controversial, and the increased levels are linked to inflammatory skin conditions like psoriasis.

 Mechanism of action of hyaluronic acid

-Hyaluronic acid between 50 and 1,000 kDa is the most beneficial for the skin, with approximately 130 kDa being the best, according to the most recent human studies.
+According to the most recent human studies, hyaluronic acid between 50 and 1,000 kDa is the most beneficial for the skin, with approximately 130 kDa being the best.

 Hyaluronic Acid Diameter